Blacksheep909/SpotMicroESP32-Nitro-Fork/README.md

 You can find the 3D-printing parts on Thingiverse as well: https://www.thingiverse.com/thing:4559827/files (There are a few modification files in this repo for updated metal servo horns, which I fully recommend using)

-- Join the Discord-Channel for this remix: https://discord.gg/s8F6xHGk9Y (#spotmicro-esp32)
+- Join the Discord-Channel: https://discord.gg/s8F6xHGk9Y (#spotmicro-esp32)

 ## Overview
 This SpotMicroESP32 project fork is designed to provide a more modular and user-friendly experience, particularly for those interested in robotics and DIY projects.
 With the added support for the FS-i6X transmitter and a custom PCB, users now have more flexible and powerful ways to interact with and program their robot dog.